itsRythem/Ascension-Script-API/README.md

 ### Command Line

-The following commands are currently accessible.
---genDocs ; Generates the json object and prints it to console.
+The following commands are currently accessible. \n --genDocs ; Generates the json object and prints it to console.

 ## Contributing